miztiik/AWS-Demos/How-To/setup-sendmail/README.md

 ```sh
 ~]# makemap hash /etc/mail/virtusertable < /etc/mail/virtusertable
 ```
 Sendmail will create an updated `virtusertable.db` file containing the new configuration.
+When Sendmail is started or restarted a new `sendmail.cf` file is automatically generated if `sendmail.mc` has been modified.

 ## Testing sendmail